2 Introduction to ML

 • Reinforcement learning

-Reinforcement learning is a technique that emulates a game-like situation.
-The algorithm finds a solution by trial and error and gets either rewards or penalties for every action.
+Reinforcement learning is a technique that mimics a game-like situation.
+The algorithm finds a solution through trial and error, receiving either rewards or penalties for each action.
 As in games, the goal is to maximize the rewards.
 We will talk more about this technique on the last day of the course.

 In ML, predictors (or the explaining variables) are often called features: